mikeshardmind/bg3modding/readme.md

 Alternative bugfixes for dialogue not requiring an override.

 Currently:
-  - Works around the only remaining Nightsong point bug as of patch 8
+  - Works around the only remaining Nightsong point bug as of patch 8 (tested and working)
-  - Ensures that if the *thieflings* rob you, the corresponding flag is set (not retroactive)
+  - Ensures that if the *thieflings* rob you, the corresponding flag is set (not retroactive) (Needs more extensive testing)
-  - Disables tresspassing in the *thiefling* den, because the way it is implemented causes guard interaction loops.
+  - Disables tresspassing in the *thiefling* den, because the way it is implemented causes guard interaction loops. (tested and working)

 # Planned mods